SamaAlt/ZarkNews/Prep-Files/user_stories.md

 7. As an Editor, I want to delete my own articles if they are no longer needed.
 8. As an Admin, I want to delete any article when necessary to manage content.

+## Subscription
+1. As a Reader, I want to subscribe to newsletters so that I can receive regular updates about new articles.
+2. As a Subscriber, I want to view newsletters so that I can stay informed about content.
+3. As a Subscriber, I want to manage my subscription settings so that I can control how I receive newsletters.
+4. As a Subscriber, I want to unsubscribe from newsletters when I no longer wish to receive them.

 ## Search
 1. As an Admin or Editor, I want to define searchable content attributes (keywords, tags, etc.) so that readers can find relevant content easily.
 2. As a Reader, I want to search for articles using keywords, tags, or other search criteria so that I can find relevant content.